PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 05:37:27
+Last updated: 2024-04-12 05:38:00
-Random Quote: There's kids playing hockey in the back.
-It's like you want us to make fun of you! - Barney Stinson
+Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson